0x616c6578/TA-geoip2/README.md

 Where `<geoip-datebases>` is one or more of:  `anonymous_ip`, `city`, `connection_type`, `domain`, `isp`, or `all`.

-This will include fields from the requested databases, as defined below.
+This will include fields from the requested databases, as defined in the [databases documentation](documentation/databases.md).

-## Databases
-See [databases](documentation/databases.md) for a list of attributes (fields) extracted from each database.